numsim-group/klimakoffer/milestone5/milestone5.md

 \toc

-## Diffusion Term
+## Planetary Heat Transfer

+### Physical Processes in the Atmosphere an Oceans

+* Earth's climate is basically the transfer of heat from the (hot) equator to the (cold) poles.
+* Atmospheric currents of Earth follow some patterns: Hadley, Ferrel, and polar cells.
+* Effect of Coreolis force in large-scale vortices(?)
+* Atmospheric currents are turbulent in nature.
+* Oceanic currents can be classified in surface and deep-ocean currents.

+\fig{/assets/milestone5/heat_transfer_north.png}
+* Heat transfer in the northern hemisphere.
+From "Maslin (2013).
+'Climate: A Very Short Introduction'"

 ### Modeling Physical Processes with Diffusion

-* Atmospheric and oceanic currents of Earth follow some patterns, but are turbulent in nature.
+* Fluid dynamics is very complex.
+* Turbulence is a multi-scale phenomenon that requires resolution of large and small eddies.
+* Unfortunately, a full general recirculation model is out of the scope of the course.
-* Mixing effect in turbulence.
+* Modeling: Mixing effect in turbulence.

 ### Diffusion Operator in Spherical Coordinates